Dear Diana Gabaldon: Writing ‘Outlander’ Doesn’t Make You Superior To Fast Food Workers [Opinion]

 Perhaps Diana Gabaldon will do well to remember that, unlike the characters she writes about in her books, fast food workers are real people, and they’re worthy of being treated with respect, dignity, and basic humanity.

-Perhaps Diana Gabaldon will also do well to remember that fast food workers are the last line of defense between her and her food, and there’s plenty of opportunities to spit — and put other bodily fluids — into the food before it’s served to her.
+Perhaps Diana Gabaldon will also do well to remember that fast food workers are the last line of defense between her and her food, and there’s plenty of opportunity to spit — and put other bodily fluids — into the food before it’s served to her.